UK stock pickers post weak results, half lag index

 Funds investing across Europe did even worse, with nearly 70 percent of them failing to beat last year's 6.8 percent gain in the MSCI Europe NR EUR Index, the most popular benchmark for Europe-focused stock funds, the data showed.

-UK-focused equity funds managed about $400 billion in assets at the end of September, the most by any other country-focused funds in Europe and only about $83 billion less than funds investing across the entire region, Lipper data showed.
+UK-focused equity funds managed about $400 billion (261 billion pounds) in assets at the end of September, the most by any other country-focused funds in Europe and only about $83 billion less than funds investing across the entire region, Lipper data showed.

 Weak market returns and a post-crisis regulatory focus on poor business practice across the financial services industry have seen rules changed to make fund fees more transparent and more managers called to account for poor performance.